monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 ### CRC

-Master to slave data integrity is protected by CRC.
-Monarco HAT ignores data frames with bad CRC.
+Master to Slave data integrity is protected by 16bit CRC (cyclic redundancy check).
+Monarco HAT (Slave) ignores data frames with bad CRC.

 There are numerous varieties of CRC-16 in common use which differs by the polynomial and its representation.
 Monarco HAT use the `Modbus RTU CRC-16` / `CRC-16-IBM` type (polynomial: `x^16 + x^15 + x^2 + 1` which is `0x8005` (normal) / `0xA001` (reversed), initial value: `0xFFFF`).